Jimmy-YMJ/pvalidator/README.md

 ```
 Use in browser:

+Scripts for browser is under `build` directory, use `pvalidator.js` and `rules.js` for development environment(contains inline source maps), use `pvalidator.min.js` and `rules.min.js` for production.
-Use 'pvalidator.min.js' and 'rules.min.js' under the build directory.
-The reference is `window.PValidator` and `window.prules`.
+The references in browser is `window.PValidator` and `window.prules`.

 ## Problems to solve
 - Suppose you have a form with more than one fields, the strategy you want to validate is: